Flotomate/product_docs/source/report-management/introduction-to-report.rst

 Introduction to Reports
 =======================

-The Flotomate generates a lot of data which you can convert into meaningful information using Reports.
+The Motadata generates a lot of data which you can convert into meaningful information using Reports.
 The reporting feature allows you to generate an organized representation of system data.
 The result is printable reports that you can share with others.